Engin-Boot/pong-stage-AjinkyaGhatol/Stage0/game_result_page.md

   When 10 seconds completed after result page loaded successfully

-  Then module gives control to game_popup_page module by passing message to be displyed in popup
+  Then module gives control to game_popup_page module by passing message to be displayed in popup